7Block Labs

 The Forta building blocks you’ll use

-• Required routing destinations: Slack/Discord, PagerDuty/Datadog, email, webhooks.
+• Required routing destinations: We're eyeing places like Slack/Discord, PagerDuty/Datadog, email, and webhooks.

-Forta’s GraphQL “alerts” query is your primary API.
-You’ll filter by:
+Forta’s GraphQL “alerts” query is your go-to API.
+You can easily filter your results with these parameters:

 • alertName: ExecutionFromModuleSuccess